March 21, 2021; revised March 27, 2021; May 31, 2002; August 31, 2022 (esp. #4)

 “Level of Suffering” Decreases With “Decreasing Matter”

-5. In general, “Level of Suffering” Decreases With “Decreasing Matter.”
+5. Generally, the “Level of Suffering” Decreases With “Decreasing Matter.”
 We see that sensory experiences with all six senses are available only in the 11 realms of the kāma loka.
-That is where most suffering is too!
+That is where most suffering is, too!
 While the Deva realms with “less dense bodies” have optimum sensory pleasures with all six senses, the four lowest realms (apāyās) have the most suffering.
 The human realm in the middle has both pleasures and suffering.

 Increasing “Cooling Down” With Decreasing Sensory Contacts

-• Those who cultivate such rupāvacara jhāna can experience this “relief” in this life itself.
+- Those who cultivate such rupāvacara jhāna can experience this “relief” in this life itself.
 As one progresses towards higher rupāvacara jhāna, the physical body is felt less and less.
-In the fourth jhāna, one does not feel the physical body at all.
+In the fourth jhāna, one does not feel the physical body.
 Furthermore, those who cultivate such rupāvacara jhāna are invariably born in rupāvacara Brahma realms at the death of the present human body.

-• But an Arahant who can attain the highest jhāna can “stop life altogether” and get into “nirodha samāpatti.”
+- But an Arahant who can attain the highest jhāna can “stop life altogether” and get into “nirodha samāpatti.”
 That can last up to 7 days, and one can “experience full Nibbāna” during that time.
-But that is not an experience in this world that can be described with the vedana cetasika.
+But that “experience” cannot be described with the vedana cetasika.
 We have no idea of what that would be like.
+We only know that it is absent of even a trace of suffering.

 Parinibbāna Is Where There Is No Suffering